tigerbeetle/tigerbeetle/docs/internals/sync.md

 4. Wait for a usable sync target to arrive.
 (Usually we already have one.)
 5. [Request superblock trailers](#5-request-superblock-trailers).
 6. Update superblock headers:
-    - Set `vsr_state.flags.syncing=true`.
     - Bump `vsr_state.commit_min`/`vsr_state.commit_min_checksum` to the sync target op/op-checksum.
     - Bump `vsr_state.previous_checkpoint_id` to the checkpoint id that is previous to our sync target (i.e. it isn't _our_ previous checkpoint).
     - Bump `replica.commit_min`.
 (If `replica.commit_min` exceeds `replica.op`, transition to `status=recovering_head`).
+    - Write the target checkpoint's trailers.
 7. Request and write manifest log blocks.
 (Handled by [Grid Repair Protocol](./vsr.md#protocol-repair-grid).)
 8. Request and write table blocks.
 (TODO: This step is not implemented yet.)
-9. Update superblock headers and trailers:
-    - Set `vsr_state.flags.syncing=false`.
-    - Write the target checkpoint's trailers.
-10. Done.
+9. Done.

 If a newer sync target is discovered during steps *4*-*8*, go to step *3*.

-If we recover with a superblock `vsr_state.flags.syncing=true`, go to step *4*.

 ### 0: Scenarios